MikeBishop/http-layering/draft-bishop-httpbis-decomposing-http.md

 ## Partial delivery

 While only some users of HTTP (client or server) are able to deal with unordered fragments of an HTTP message, it is almost universally necessary to deal with HTTP messages in pieces.
+The headers must typically be processed in order to have the context to interpret the body, and various scenarios require processing the body in incremental chunks.

 There are multiple reasons why that may be necessary:

  - The message may be too large to maintain in memory at once (the download of a large file)